contagon/evalio/docs/examples/dataset.md

 While evalio comes with a number of built-in datasets, you can also easily create your own dataset without having to build any of evalio from source.
 In addition to this guide, we also provide [evalio-example](https://github.com/contagon/evalio-example) with examples.

+To get evalio to find your custom dataset, simply point the environment variable `EVALIO_CUSTOM=my_module` to the module where your dataset is defined.

-One simply has to inherit from the `Dataset` class,
+To create a dataset, one simply has to inherit from the `Dataset` class,

 ```python
 from evalio.datasets import Dataset, DatasetIterator